 I started running in September 2012 & in a few years I’ve gone from 20 stone to 11 stone and can now run a sub 5 minute mile.
 Along the way I’ve helped to raise over £1.3 million for the NSPCC.
 I’m a designer at LEGO and love coffee.

 I started running in September 2012.
 I took up running to help with my weight loss goals.
 At the start of 2012 I tipped the scales at 20 stone.
-I then spent 4 months with a personal trainer and dropped 4 stone between April and August.
+I then spent 4 months with a personal trainer and dropped 4 stone between April and August of that year.
 The first race I signed up for was the Great Yorkshire run in my home town of Sheffield.
-During that race something clicked and I found I loved running and my running career took off from there, doing a further two other road races in 2012.
+During that race something clicked and I found I loved running and my running career took off from there, doing a further two road races in 2012.

 2013 & the 13 in Thirteen challenge

 After doing my 3 races back in 2012, I then came up with the charity challenge 13 in Thirteen where I would complete 13 x 10km races in 2013 and set a new PB at each.
 The reason for this challenge was to raise money for Childline/NSPCC, as I used the childline service as a child.
 You can read about the challenge by clicking here.

 In 2013 my running improved and my times tumbled as I managed to complete the challenge at the start of December at the Percy Pud.
 During 2013 I joined a local running club, through them I managed to take my leader in running fitness course as well as learn more about different types of races and distances.
 Over the course of 2013 I raced 40+ times over various distances from 1 mile up to half marathon distance.

 2014 & the 13 in Thirteen HM challenge